 From the surfing seasons and wetsuit requirements to the culture and other useful travel advice, here’s all you need to know about planning your surf trip to Portugal.

 The surfing seasons in Portugal

 You’ll see people surfing in Portugal year-round, even during the more crowded summer months when it seems like the entire country, along with many foreign visitors, comes to fill its many beautiful beaches.
-However, the waves are better outside of summer even if the weather can get a bit too cool for casual swimmers and sunbathers.
+However, the waves are better outside of summer, even if the weather can get too cool for casual swimmers and sunbathers.

 For beginners, the best time to go is during summer, between May and September – basically during the summertime.
-This is when the swells are less frequent and the waves are smaller.
-Do take note that most popular surf spots get crowded during summer, especially in July and August.
+This is when the swells are less frequent, and the waves are smaller.
+Note that most popular surf spots get crowded during summer, especially in July and August.

 For experienced surfers, the best time of year for surfing in Portugal is late winter to early spring, especially between September and April.
 During these months swells are definitely more powerful, producing heavy waves measuring around 2– 4.5 meters (6 – 15 feet) that are better left to advanced surfers.